codezero-be/laravel-localizer/README.md

 ## 🧩 Add Middleware

 Add the middleware to the `web` middleware group in `app/Http/Kernel.php`.
-Make sure to add it after `StartSession` and before `SubstituteBindings`:
+Make sure to add it after `StartSession` and before `SubstituteBindings`.

+The order of the middleware is important if you are using localized route keys (translated slugs)!
+The session needs to be active when setting the locale, and the locale needs to be set when substituting the route bindings.

 ```php
 protected $middlewareGroups = [